 Discussion

 This study is among the few to examine the interrogation experiences of individuals incarcerated in the U.S. and is the first to examine how the interrogation techniques they reported experiencing relate to their decisions to confess, cooperate with police, and disclose incriminating information.
 We found that persons suspected of a crime who reported more police use of humanitarian strategies were more likely to confess, fully cooperate, disclose a lot of incriminating information or even disclose everything.
-Suspects who reported more police use of dominance/control-oriented techniques were more likely to confess, but dominance did not predict cooperation or disclosure.
+Interviewees who reported more police use of dominance/control-oriented techniques were more likely to confess, but dominance did not predict cooperation or disclosure.

-Suspects’ Reported use of Police Interrogation Techniques
+Interviewees’ Reported use of Police Interrogation Techniques

 Exploratory factor analysis revealed a four-factor structure of interrogation techniques experienced by respondents, which were labeled and interpreted as humanity, rapport/relationship-building, confrontation, and dominance/control.
-These factors and the respective items loading onto them are consistent with approaches found in prior suspect-focused research (Cleary & Bull, 2019; Goodman-Delahunty et al., 2014; Holmberg & Christianson, 2002; Kebbell et al., 2010; Snook et al., 2015; Wachi et al., 2016a).
+These factors and the respective items loading onto them are consistent with approaches found in prior interviewee-focused research (Cleary & Bull, 2019; Goodman-Delahunty et al., 2014; Holmberg & Christianson, 2002; Kebbell et al., 2010; Snook et al., 2015; Wachi et al., 2016a).
 Respondents in the present sample were most likely to agree that police used confrontation and dominance/control strategies.
 These factors included items related to presumptions of guilt and direct accusations (confrontation), and hostility, aggression, and authority (dominance/control).
 Both approaches can be classified under the broader umbrella of accusatorial methods.
 Given that police in the U.S. are most often trained in and use accusatorial methods (Cleary & Warner, 2016), it is not particularly surprising that this sample of individuals incarcerated in the U.S. reported being questioned with these techniques.
 Indeed, when examining means of individual items, over three-fourths of respondents strongly agreed or agreed that the interrogating officer already seemed to believe they were guilty before they started talking.
-A presumption of guilt is the foundation of a common accusatorial training paradigm in the U.S.—the Reid Technique—which trains officers to only interrogate suspects whom they believe are guilty.
-However, research has clearly established that this presumption of guilt, along with the other confrontational tactics used in accusatorial methods, can lead to less diagnostic confession outcomes (Meissner et al., 2014), making these methods particularly harmful for use with innocent suspects (Scherr et al., 2020).
-Moreover, research with suspect samples shows that persons suspected of crimes are not supportive of accusatorial methods (Cleary & Bull, 2019), as they perceive these techniques as unfair (Kebbell et al., 2008).
+A presumption of guilt is the foundation of a common accusatorial training paradigm in the U.S.—the Reid Technique—which trains officers to only interrogate people whom they believe are guilty.
+However, research has clearly established that this presumption of guilt, along with the other confrontational tactics used in accusatorial methods, can lead to less diagnostic confession outcomes (Meissner et al., 2014), making these methods particularly harmful for use with innocent people (Scherr et al., 2020).
+Moreover, research with interviewees shows that persons suspected of crimes are not supportive of accusatorial methods (Cleary & Bull, 2019), as they perceive these techniques as unfair (Kebbell et al., 2008).

 Respondents in the present study tended to disagree that police used humane and rapport/relationship-building strategies, both of which are key components of information-gathering methods (Milne & Bull, 1999; Mendez, 2021).
-These approaches encompass techniques related to police being respectful, friendly, and open-minded (humanity) and engaging in strategies to build rapport with the suspect (rapport/relationship-building).
+These approaches encompass techniques related to police being respectful, friendly, and open-minded (humanity) and engaging in strategies to build rapport with the interviewee (rapport/relationship-building).
 Two of the three rapport/relationship-building items were reported as the least used techniques across the current sample.
 The apparent lack of rapport-building techniques used with this U.S. sample is concerning, as researchers consider rapport as “the cornerstone of any attempt to successfully elicit information” (Kelly et al., 2013, p.
 169).
 However, only three items loaded onto this component during factor analysis, which also had a below-standard alpha.
 Thus, we suggest caution in its interpretation.
-Future research should examine nuances of U.S. suspects’ perceptions of rapport by providing respondents with a more exhaustive list of strategies.
+Future research should examine nuances of U.S. interviewees’ perceptions of rapport by providing respondents with a more exhaustive list of strategies.

 Associations between Interrogation Techniques and Outcomes